Manage stakeholder relationships to sustain a competitive advantage

 What to Submit

 A 16- to 20-page Word document with 12-point Times New Roman font, double spacing, and one-inch margins.
 Sources should be cited according to APA style.
+Consult the Shapiro Library APA Style Guide for more information on citations.
 This report should include the following sections:

 - Guiding Coalition Recommendations